 Copyright Term and the Public Domain in the United States, Cornell University

 Works that are no longer protected by copyright are said to be in the public domain.
 Most works made prior to the 20th century fall into this category.
 Anyone may freely reproduce public domain works.

-Copyrighted materials are permitted in the Visual Resources Collection because of the "fair use" limitation to copyright protection, which allows them to be used for purposes that are non-commercial and educational in nature.
+Copyrighted materials are permitted in the Visual Resources Center because of the "fair use" limitation to copyright protection, which allows them to be used for purposes that are non-commercial and educational in nature.
 Because of fair use, instructors may show these images in the classroom, and students may use them to illustrate their own class assignments.
-However, publishing these images in a book or posting them on an unrestricted Web site is not considered fair use.
+However, publishing these images in a book or posting them on an unrestricted website is not considered fair use.

 United States Law on Fair Use (17 U.S.C. § 107), United States Copyright Office